TheDarkTron/fabric-sdk-java-android/README.md

  Please note that this is not the API documentation or a tutorial for the SDK, this will only help you familiarize to get started with the SDK if you are new in this domain.

+## Android
+This branch contains a port to Android of the release-1.4 branch Required Android API Level: 26

 ## Release notes